430 Kaiolu Street Unit 604, Honolulu

 TheBus is Honolulu’s public bus service which also runs intercity services to other parts of Oahu.
 Charter buses are available to hire for larger groups.
 Private lines are an option, too, including the Waikiki Trolley, which offers Waikiki tourists three hop-on-hop-off services: the Pink trolleys run shoppers and diners to Ala Moana Mall; the scenic option, the Green trolleys, service a run around Diamond Head to Kahala Mall; for historic and cultural sights, the Red trolleys run to downtown, Hilo Hattie, and Chinatown.
 Other lines to consider are the Mililani Trolley Shuttle, "Oli Oli" Trolleys, Kintetsu Airport Shuttle Trolleys, DutyFree Shoppers Trolleys, and Battleship Missouri Trolleys.

 You might want to take advantage of the air, helicopter and balloon tours to see Honolulu and the island from a lofty, new perspective.

 Hawaii’s popular seasons tend to peak with the worst weather on the U.S. mainland.
 High season is December to March, and low season April to June, with June to September being on the fringe.
-Waikiki has the biggest selection of accommodations, but the type, location and cost of accommodations in Honolulu is wide and varied.
-Of course the island offers elaborate or budget hotels, quaint B&Bs, interesting resorts, and vacation rentals from close proximity to the city's best attractions, eateries and shopping to those of the scenic country side.
-Privately owned homestays, bed and breakfasts and self-catering units afford the comforts of a home as an alternative to the activities of resorts.
+Waikiki has the biggest selection of accommodations, but the type, location, and cost of accommodations in Honolulu are wide and varied.
+Of course, the island offers elaborate or budget hotels, quaint B&Bs, interesting resorts, and vacation rentals from close proximity to the city's best attractions, eateries, and shopping to those in the scenic countryside.
+Privately owned homestays, bed and breakfasts, and self-catering units afford the comforts of a home as an alternative to the activities of resorts.